openstack/charm-vault/src/README.md

 ## Configuration

-This section covers common configuration options.
+This section covers common and/or important configuration options.
 See file `config.yaml` for the full list of options, along with their descriptions and default values.
+See the [Juju documentation][juju-docs-config-apps] for details on configuring applications.

 #### `channel`